 Meals & Accommodations

 Families stay in camp-style cabins with basic utilities.
 Each family is housed in their own room, although may share a building with another family.
 A limited number of accessible cabins are available.
 Bathrooms are located nearby in separate buildings.
-Most cabins are heated.
-A discount is offered if you would prefer to stay in an unheated (open-air) cabin.
+Most cabins are heated, although you may also choose to stay in an unheated (open-air) cabin.
 All meals are provided during the weekend, and snacks, coffee and tea are also available.
 Nearly all special diets can be accommodated.

 Dates, Cost & Registration